 25 Student Loan Debt Statistics & Facts

 College debt is one of the most serious financial issues Americans have been struggling with for the past two decades.
-Student loan debt statistics show that in 2020, Americans owed over $1.5 trillion.
-Even with all the financial aid, grants, and sponsorships, student debt continues to grow with every year.
+Student loan debt statistics show that in 2021, Americans owe over $1.7 trillion.
+Even with all the financial aid, grants, and sponsorships, student debt continues to grow every year.

 What is the average college debt in the United States?
 How many Americans leave college with loan debt?
 What are the states that struggle with college loan debt the most?
 Discover these and many other shocking stats and facts about US student loan debt.